An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: Recursive feasibility guarantees

 and

 Therefore, the NLP \#1 of problem $P_{i+l}(l,\emptyset)$ admits a feasible solution.
 Since $i\in\mathbb{N}$ was arbitrarily chosen, this completes the proof. {$ $} \end{pf}

-\rev{ \begin{rmk} Theorem \ref{thm2} requires Assumption~\ref{assmp:feasible dwell time}, \ref{assmp:terminal set is l-CI} and \ref{assmp:terminal set nlconst feasible} which may not hold in practice.
-In particular, Assumption~\ref{assmp:feasible dwell time} requires the MTC to be small enough because $\delta_1,\delta_3$ in \eqref{assmp3 equa} cannot be made arbitrary small when MTC is a hard constraint for the OCP \eqref{NLP-blocked}.
+\begin{rmk} Theorem~\ref{thm2} requires Assumption~\ref{assmp:feasible dwell time} and \ref{assmp:terminal set is l-CI} which may not hold in practice.
+In particular, Assumption~\ref{assmp:feasible dwell time} requires the MTC to be small enough because $\delta_1,\delta_3$ in \eqref{defi1 equa} cannot be made arbitrary small when MTC is a hard constraint for the OCP \eqref{NLP-blocked}.
 Hence, Assumption~\ref{assmp:feasible dwell time} is reasonable by considering that the controlled system losses the degree of freedom to switch between modes if the MTC is too long.
-Assumption~\ref{assmp:terminal set is l-CI} and \ref{assmp:terminal set nlconst feasible} are more restrictive in the sense that they impose constraints on the terminal $l$-CI set $\mathcal{X}_f$, which may be conservative in practice.
-Note however that Assumption~\ref{assmp:terminal set is l-CI} employs a relaxed version of the usual control invariant terminal set, which is only required to be periodically control invariant.
-This is less conservative compared to the standard control invariant terminal set condition typically used in nonlinear MPC to establish recursive feasibility. \end{rmk} }
+Assumption~\ref{assmp:terminal set is l-CI} is more restrictive in the sense that it imposes constraints on the terminal $l$-CI set $\mathcal{X}_f$, \revv{and requires constraint fulfillment of the general nonlinear constraint $g(\cdot,\cdot)$, which is hard to verify a priori.} Note however that Assumption~\ref{assmp:terminal set is l-CI} employs a relaxed version of the usual control invariant terminal set, which is only required to be periodically control invariant.
+This is less conservative compared to the standard control invariant terminal set condition typically used in nonlinear MPC to establish recursive feasibility. \end{rmk}